 The products that are typically produced in sawmills are listed below:

-3. Dimensional Lumber: As the most prevalent output, dimensional lumber adheres to standardized dimensions, ensuring versatility in applications across construction and woodworking.
-This product serves as the foundational material for various structures and projects.
+- Dimensional Lumber: As the most prevalent output, dimensional lumber adheres to standardized dimensions, ensuring versatility in applications across construction and woodworking.
+It serves as a foundational material for numerous structural and woodworking projects.

 How Does Sawmilling Affect the Environment?